Woody Allen sexual abuse allegation: Allen and Farrow

 According to her testimony during the custody trial, Farrow became concerned about Allen's behavior toward Dylan in 1987–88.
 She reportedly told Allen that he was giving Dylan too much attention and failing to give her "breathing room".
 Allen had allegedly read to Dylan while in his underwear, allowed her to suck his thumb, and would sit on her bed in the morning waiting for her to wake up.
 On one occasion, Dylan allegedly locked herself in the bathroom for four hours when Allen arrived; he had an employee pick the lock with a coat hanger.
 Farrow later testified that she found Allen's relationship with Dylan at this time "relentless and overpowering", with "a wooing quality"; but in 1990 she changed her will so that in the event of her death Allen would have custody of her minor children (Dylan, Satchel and Moses).
 Furthermore, in 1991, she made an affidavit to the judge promoting Allen's adoption of Dylan and Moses, praising especially Allen's qualities as Dylan's father: "Mr. Allen is a loving, caring, attentive parent to Dylan and she can only benefit from having him as an adoptive father".

-Farrow told her therapist that she feared Allen "would abuse Satchel" and that she worried that Allen had a sexual relationship "with another man".
-The family psychologist, Dr. Susan Coates, witnessed some of Allen's behavior and testified during the custody trial in 1993 that she saw it not as sexual but as "inappropriately intense because it excluded everybody else".
-Allen said later that he had paid Dylan extra attention to compensate for the time Farrow was spending with the newborn Satchel.
+Farrow testified that she told her therapist that she feared Allen "would abuse Satchel" and that she worried that Allen had a sexual relationship "with another man".
+The family psychologist, Susan Coates, witnessed some of Allen's behavior and testified during the 1993 custody trial that she saw it not as sexual but as "inappropriately intense because it excluded everybody else".
+Farrow had instructed babysitters not to be alone with Allen.
+Allen later said he had given Dylan extra attention to compensate for the time Farrow was spending with the newborn Satchel.
 Journalist Maureen Orth wrote in Vanity Fair that Allen agreed in 1990 to discuss the issue in "counseling", but at the trial Coates testified that Allen was not in therapy with her and that her contact with both parents was part of their children's therapy.
 Coates praised Allen's commitment to fathering and desire to improve as a father, but he was not in therapy for inappropriate behavior with Dylan or for any other problems.